-6 Nutrients and Ways to Use Grass Fed Butter
+6 Ways to Use Grass Fed Butter

 If you are following a ketogenic diet, you are obviously aware of the importance of consuming plenty of dietary fats.
 If you are hesitant to make grass-fed butter a staple in your diet, I am going to tell you why not to be.
-Honestly, I feel like grass-fed butter is a superfood that many people overlook.
+Honestly, I feel like grass fed butter is a superfood that many people overlook.
 Using grass fed butter on a ketogenic diet is great for your health which is good news because it is also one of the tastiest foods on the planet.

 Rarely do I come across someone who does not love the taste of butter.
 However, I often encounter people who feel that consuming butter is unhealthy.
 People still believe that butter is something that will clog your arteries.
-What research shows however, is that the compounds in butter may actually protect us from heart disease in addition to providing several other benefits.
+What research shows however, is that the compounds in grass fed butter may actually protect us from heart disease in addition to providing several other benefits.

 Reasons to Eat Butter